What will happen today following the death of the Queen? | ITV News

 What will happen today following the death of the Queen?

-Thursday marks D-Day +6, or D+6, in the plans marking the Queen’s death.
+Friday marks D-Day +7, or D+7, in the plans marking the Queen’s death.

 Here is the timeline of events expected to take place over the next 24 hours.